neuronsimulator/nrn/CONTRIBUTING.md

 Have you tested on the current alpha version of NEURON.
 If not, please clone, compile, install and run with current version (this one).

 Please let us know what operating system you were using when you found the bug.
 If you have access to another operating system, it is helpful if you can find out if the bug shows up there as well.
+Please indicate which operating system(s) the bug has been found in.

+In order to address a bug quickly, we need to reproduce and confirm it.
-Usually bugs will arise in the context of a simulation which will in many cases be extremely large We want to address all bugs as quickly as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will need as much information as possible, along with a *simple, short* Python example (zipped with any associated mod files and a README).
+Usually bugs will arise in the context of a simulation which will in many cases be extremely large.
+Please provide a *simple, short* example (zipped with any associated mod files and a README).
-This may require considerable work to isolate the presumed bug arising somewhere in the midst of a large simulation.
+The simplifying process may require considerable work to isolate the bug arising somewhere in the midst of a large simulation.
 Sometimes, this process alone is enough to identify the bug as a function limitation or documentation insufficiency, rather than a code bug per se.

-1.
-1. What did you do?
-1. What did you expect to see?
-1. What did you see instead?

 ## Code review process<a name="process"></a>